Lotherton Hall, Leeds – The Christmas Experience 2024

 Lotherton Hall Christmas Experience Review

-And this year promises exceptional value and more magic than ever before, with returning favourites and new additions.
+This year promises exceptional value and more magic than ever before, with returning favourites and exciting new additions.

-Santa and his most trusted elves will take up residence in a truly magical new look snow-filled North Pole.
-Little ones can adventure through the winter wonderland to find Dizzy Bells in the elf workshop and collect a very special Christmas key for Christmas Eve, they can then visit Pippin McJingles at the mysterious wishing well, before seeing the main man himself.
+Santa and his most trusted elves will take up residence in a truly magical snow-filled North Pole.
+Little ones will adventure through the winter wonderland to meet Santa’s helpers in the bustling Elf Emporium, before seeing the main man himself.

 Lotherton Hall Christmas Experience Review

-Little ones can take part in Christmas crafts and make their own reindeer food to take home and sprinkle on Christmas Eve, or be enthralled by a magic show in the Yuletide Yurts while grown ups enjoy a festive tipple.
+Little ones can take part in Christmas crafts and make their Christmas eve plate to leave a treat out for Santa and his reindeer on Christmas Eve, or be enthralled by a magic show in the Yuletide Yurts while grown ups enjoy a festive tipple or two.
+New for this year is the cosy fire pit, where visitors can toast marshmallows and warm up frostbitten fingers after their adventures as the season’s magic fills the air.

-The Christmas Experience will open on 25 November 2023 and is run by Lotherton and Breeze.
-There are a number of visit options available, including after school sessions and the chance for pre-school children to visit Santa in his cabin during the day.
+The Christmas Experience will open on 23 November 2024 and is run by Lotherton and Breeze.
+There are a number of visit options available, including after school sessions and the chance for pre-school children to visit Santa in his cosy cabin during the day.

 Fly to www.thechristmasexperience.co.uk faster than the reindeer do on Christmas Eve to find out more and book a magical adventure this Christmas.